 Exclusions: certain conviction types are not eligible for automatic expungement under the new law.
 These offense types include registrable sex offenses, domestic violence related offenses, certain weapons-related offenses, simple assault and DUIs.

 For more information on obtaining a copy of your record to see if you might qualify, see here.

-  To sign up to receive updates about the law, join our mailing list.
+To receive updates about Clean Slate Utah join our mailing list.